 Redness increases by keeping awake at night,

-Pain by sleeping during day;
+Pain increases by sleeping during day,

-death occurs by indulging in copulation.
+Death occurs by indulging in copulation.

-Food, to be consumed in limited quantity at the appropriate time and which is healthy, undergoes digestion properly, Indigestion by over eating etc. leads to disorders of Vata and other Doshas which might be powerful so as to cause increase of swelling, pain, putrefaction, burning sensation and distention of the abdomen.
+Food, to be consumed in limited quantity at the appropriate time and which is healthy, undergoes digestion properly, Indigestion by over eating etc. leads to disorders of Vata and other Doshas which might be powerful so as to cause increase of swelling, pain, putrefaction, burning sensation and distension of the abdomen.
 37 – 38.

 Any other substance which causes constipation, burning sensation during digestion, which are not easy to digest and which are cold in potency;